mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 Bursts can always be smaller than described above, or be "nothing", if a limiting factor such as the receiver window (rwnd) {{?RFC5681}} or the current cwnd disallows transmission.
 If the previous packet was not sent when expected by the pacing logic, but more than half of a pacing gap ago (e.g., due to a cwnd limitation), the pacing gap is halved.

-**TEMPORARY NOTE - TO BE REMOVED:** This description is based on the longer Linux pacing analysis text that is currently available at: [https://docs.google.com/document/d/1h5hN9isFjT76YjaCphHZdW9LCRYqV4y3GKwRKxgqEO0/edit?usp=sharing](https://docs.google.com/document/d/1h5hN9isFjT76YjaCphHZdW9LCRYqV4y3GKwRKxgqEO0/edit?usp=sharing)  - comments or corrections are very welcome!
+This description is based on the longer Linux pacing analysis text in {{LinuxPacing}}.

 ## Apple OSes